With Dual Diagnosis Treatment

 Call (855) 615-0033 for 24/7 help with dual diagnosis treatment.

 Learn MoreCenter For Discovery Newport Beach is a mental health treatment center in Newport Beach, CA, located at 1000 Quail Street, Suite 290 , 92660 zip code area.
 Center For Discovery Newport Beach provides partial hospitalization/day treatment.
-Center For Discovery Newport Beach offers behavior modification, couples/family therapy and cognitive behavioral therapy to adults, young adults and children / adolescents.
-Center For Discovery Newport Beach also supports people with trauma, people with PTSD and children/adolescents with serious emotional disturbance.
-Additional services at Center For Discovery Newport Beach consist of family psychoeducation, diet and exercise counseling and case management.
+Center For Discovery Newport Beach offers behavior modification, cognitive behavioral therapy and trauma therapy to children / adolescents, young adults and adults.
+Center For Discovery Newport Beach also supports people with PTSD, people with trauma and patients with eating disorders.
+Additional services at Center For Discovery Newport Beach consist of integrated primary care services, family psychoeducation and case management.

 Learn MoreCall (855) 615-0033 for 24/7 help with dual diagnosis treatment.